 2. Define the objective and scope.

 Once the process has been selected, outline the objective of improving that process.
 For example, if your team chooses to optimize your sales process, make sure everyone understands why optimizing the sales process is important.
-A common objective for sales teams completing this exercise is to increase pipeline velocity (how quickly a lead moves through your pipeline).

 Additionally, you want to define the scope by understanding the specific start and endpoint of the process you want to optimize.